January 27, 2009.

 The example he gives is this: For a Fortune 500 client, he might help them achieve efficient lighting and reduce their energy use by 5 percent or 6 percent.
 But during that same time, the company might grow by 20 percent.

-So, in 1999, he started Blacksmith Institute to make a difference in the world, in a way that was measurable.
-Today Blacksmith is doing 40 projects in 17 countries, cleaning up the world’s worst polluted places.
+So, in 1999, he started Pure Earth (formerly Blacksmith Institute) to make a difference in the world, in a way that was measurable.
+Today Pure Earth is doing 40 projects in 17 countries, cleaning up the world’s worst polluted places.
 Pollution, he believes, is among the most serious problems facing our planet.

 Alice Bumgarner (AB): What are some of the exciting innovations you’ve been involved in developing?